MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 1. Go to [Power Apps](https://make.powerapps.com).
 Select the environment you want to install the portal.

-1. Select **Apps** from the left navigation pane, select **New app** and then select **Portal**.
+2. Select **+ Create** from the left navigation pane, select **Portal from blank** option.

    > [!div class="mx-imgBorder"]
    > ![Create portal](media/create-portal.png "Create portal")

-1. Enter appropriate values and then select **Create**.
+3. Enter appropriate values and then select **Create**.

+- Name.
+This is the name that will be displayed in Power Apps Studio.
+- Adress.
+The URL that will be created for the portal.
+Make sure to save this info. for further steps.
+- Language.
+Portals language.

    > [!div class="mx-imgBorder"]
    > ![Portal details](media/enter-portal-name.png "Portal details")

-1. You'll see a popup appearing on the top right displaying that the portal provisioning has started.
+4. You'll see a popup appearing on the top right displaying that the portal provisioning has started.
 Select **Apps** from the left navigation pane, you'll see the name of your portal from the list of available apps.
 As soon as provisioning completes, the link will be active.

    > [!div class="mx-imgBorder"]
    > ![Portal provisioning notice](media/portal-provisioning.png "Portal provisioning notice")